Ch4r0ne/Cisco-DNA-Backup-Cleanup-Skript/README.md

 crontab -l
 ```

-You should see the entry for the cleanup script.
+In the Cisco DNA web interface you will see that the backup disappears after a short time.

 ## Support